 B. Participation Requirements for Local MainStreet/ACD Organizations

-The MainStreet/Arts & Cultural District Executive Director and/or appropriate staff should attend NMMS Institute trainings as established by the State Coordinating Program to build their skills and knowledge.
+The MainStreet/Arts & Cultural District Executive Director and/or appropriate staff should attend NMMS Conferences and Institute training as established by the State Coordinating Program to build their skills and knowledge.

 1) Requirements for Executive Directors: